Aida Vila Dilmé: Initial murders

 At the beginning of 2006, after having worked in Banyoles and Salt, Vila was hired as a nursing assistant at the Fundació La Caritat nursing home in Olot, next to the Fluvià River.
 At the time the home was run by psychologist Joan Sala, who saw no harm in the new employee.
-Vila's shifts were divided between holidays and weekends, and thus, he worked during hours when few staff were present at the facility.
+Vila's shifts were divided between holidays and weekends, and thus, she worked during hours when few staff were present at the facility.

-After working there for three and a half years without incident, Vila began killing his patients in August 2009.
-When committing the killings, he would use two methods: either orally administer a cocktail of barbiturates and drugs mixed with water, or perform intravenous injections with high doses of insulin, which he reserved for diabetic victims.
+After working there for three and a half years without incident, Vila began killing her patients in August 2009.
+When committing the killings, she would use two methods: either orally administer a cocktail of barbiturates and drugs mixed with water, or perform intravenous injections with high doses of insulin, which she reserved for diabetic victims.
 Each death occurred within months of the last one, with several relatives reporting that their loved ones had died an agonizing death, with some of them bleeding from the mouth.
 The victims, who were predominantly women aged 80–96, were Rosa Barbures Pujol, Francisca Matilde Fiol, Teresa Puig Boixadera, Isidra García Aseijas, Carme Vilanova Viñolas, Lluís Salleras Claret, Joan Canal Julià i Montserrat Canalias Muntada.

 Later murders

-From 2006 up until the autumn of 2010, Vila lamented to his colleagues that 'all the old women were dying on him'.
+From 2006 up until the autumn of 2010, Vila lamented to her colleagues that 'all the old women were dying on [her]'.
 The rest of the staff agreed that Vila was an efficient and attentive nurse, who put in a lot of effort into explaining the circumstances of death to the deceased patients' relatives.
-In late September, however, he began to undergo a change of character, becoming more uncompromising and violent.
-He stated that he was fed up with elderly patients, that he wanted to change jobs, and after the murder of Joan Canal Julià on 19 September 2010, he forced a co-worker to enter the man's room to watch over his body.
+In late September, however, she began to undergo a change of character, becoming more uncompromising and violent.
+She stated that she was fed up with elderly patients, that she wanted to change jobs, and after the murder of Joan Canal Julià on 19 September 2010, she forced a co-worker to enter the man's room to watch over his body.

 The last three murders took place within the span of five days between 12 and 17 October: Sabina Masllorens i Sala on the 12th, Montserrat Guillamet Bartolich on the 16th and Paquita Gironès i Quintana on the 17th.
-In the commission of these murders, Vila had forced his victims to drink bleach, or injected them with acid or other corrosive substances directly into the mouth.
+In the commission of these murders, Vila had forced her victims to drink bleach, or injected them with acid or other corrosive substances directly into the mouth.
 This technique proved to cause excruciating pains to the victim, with the sodium hypochlorite causing several internal burns in the esophagus, mucous membrane and the lungs.
-At trial, Vila confessed that he had been drinking wine with Coca-Cola for 10 days, and that after killing Masllorens, he had gone home and sat down to watch the TV.
-Later on, he was invited to join the woman's funeral and the subsequent vigil dedicated to her memory.
+At trial, Vila confessed that she had been drinking wine with Coca-Cola for 10 days, and that after killing Masllorens, she had gone home and sat down to watch the TV.
+Later on, she was invited to join the woman's funeral and the subsequent vigil dedicated to her memory.